ThusharaSampath/choreo-samples/README.md

     - A brief description of the sample.
     - Instructions on how to deploy the sample in Choreo.
     - Instructions on how to test the sample.
-3. Add a metadatata file for the sample in the `.samples` directory.
+3. Add a metadata file for the sample in the `.samples` directory.
 The metadata file should be named as `<sample-name>.yaml`.
 The metadata file should contain the following information:
     - `name`: Name of the sample.
     - `description`: A brief description of the sample.
     - `componentType`: Component type of the sample.
 Examples: